-2013 draft financial statements approved by the Board of Directors on 13 March 2014, available at the Company's registered office and in the corporate website (www.autogrill.com).
+2014 draft financial statements approved by the Board of Directors on 12 March 2015, available at the Company's registered office and in the corporate website (www.autogrill.com).

-We point out that the minimum performance levels as of 31 December 2013 required for the activation of the L-LTIP Plan for the first 2011-2013 component (Wave 1) have not been reached.
+We point out that neither the minimum performance levels as of 31 December 2013 required for the activation of the L-LTIP Plan for the first 2011-2013 subplan (Wave 1) nor, as ascertained by the Board of Directors on 12 March 2015, the minimum performance levels as of 31 December 2014 required for the activation of the L-LTIP Plan for the second 2012 - 2014 sub-plan (Wave 2) have been reached.